-The term "ideological" is defined as support for or against certain positions that the Union may take that are not work-related.
+For the purposes of this schedule the term "ideological" is defined as support for or against certain positions that the Union may take that are not work-related.
 The term "political" is defined as support for, or opposition to, political parties or candidates for political office at any level of government.

-4. Significant Factors and Assumptions
+4. Significant Policies and Procedures